TheIoTLearningInitiative/EmbeddedLinux/documentation/Bluetooth.md

 ## Applications / Libraries

+### Connman

+> Connman
+> > ConnMan is a daemon for managing Internet connections within embedded device and integrates a vast range of communication features usually split between many daemons such as DHCP, DNS and NTP.
+The result of this consolidation is low memory consumption with a fast, coherent, synchronized reaction to changing network conditions.

 ### RFKill

 > rfkill is a small userspace tool to query the state of the rfkill switches, buttons and subsystem interfaces.
 Some devices come with a hard switch that lets you kill different types of RF radios: 802.11 / Bluetooth / NFC / UWB / WAN / WIMAX / FM.
 Some times these buttons may kill more than one RF type.
 The Linux kernel rfkill subsystem exposes these hardware buttons and lets userspace query its status and set its status through a /dev/rfkill.
 Given that at times some RF devices do not have hardware rfkill buttons rfkill the Linux kernel also exposes software rfkill capabilities that allows userspace to mimic a hardware rfkill event and turn on or off RF.